Julie Brixie

 Julie Brixie is a Democratic member of the Michigan House of Representatives.

 Biography

-Julie Brixie was born in Chicago, IL to two teachers.
-She received a B.S. in Physical Geography from the University of Illinois.
+Brixie was born in Chicago, Illinois, to two teachers.
+She received a B.S. in physical geography from the University of Illinois.
 During college, she met her husband, and the two moved to East Lansing, Michigan.
-There, she received her Master’s in crop and soil sciences with a specialization in environmental toxicology from Michigan State University.
+There, she received her master's in crop and soil sciences with a specialization in environmental toxicology from Michigan State University.
 She then ran a mobile laboratory, conducting investigations and cleanups of contaminated sites in Michigan, and raised her children with her husband in mid-Michigan.

-Public Service
+Political career

 Brixie served on the Meridian Township board for eighteen years.
-She has served two terms in the Michigan House of Representatives starting in 2018, and served on the Appropriations, Oversight, Administrative Rules, and Tax Policy committees.
-She is running for a third term in Michigan's newly re-drawn House of Representatives district 73 in 2022.
+She has served two terms in the Michigan House of Representatives starting in 2019, and served on the Appropriations, Oversight, Administrative Rules, and Tax Policy committees.
+Brixie represented the 69th district from 2019 until 2022, when she was elected to the 73rd district.
+She was reelected in 2024.